ov-sa/Beautify.library/elements/slider/getsliderpercent.md

 ---
-description: Retrieves the percentage of the slider.
+description: Retrieves the slidden percentage of the slider.
 ---

 # getSliderPercent